uptrace/cloud-changelog/README.md

 - You can now use `display.name contains "get|post"` to search for spans, logs, and events at the same time.
 - Exceptions are now grouped together with `log.error` logs.
-You can still distinguish logs and exceptions using `where exception.type exists`.
+You can still distinguish logs and exceptions using `where exception.type exists` filter.

   ![System groups](./image/2023-05-21_system-groups.png)

 ## May 10 2023

 - Span attributes now start with a dot, for example, `.name` instead of `span.name`.
+In metrics, this can lead to names like `$spans..name` and `$spans..status_code`.

 ## Apr 25 2023